-20 (a) a firearm, incendiary device or dangerous drugs as defined herein;
+(A) a firearm, incendiary device or dangerous drugs as defined herein;

-(b) ammunition, weapon or an object that is designed or intended to be used as a weapon or to facilitate the detained persons escape from prison;
+(B) ammunition, weapon or an object that is designed or intended to be used as a weapon or to facilitate the detained persons escape from prison;

-23 (c) any alcoholic or intoxicating beverage;
+(C) any alcoholic or intoxicating beverage;

-24 (d) any money whether Philippine or Foreign denominated currency;

-(e) a cell phone, laptop computer, accessories thereof, or any device used for purposes of communicating with the outside world for commercial purposes including signal jammers to prevent the authorities from determining their use of the aforementioned devices;
+(D) any money whether Philippine or Foreign denominated currency;(E) a cell phone, laptop computer, accessories thereof, or any device used for purposes of communicating with the outside world for commercial purposes including signal jammers to prevent the authorities from determining their use of the aforementioned devices;

-(f) luxury items such as but not limited to electronic devices, jewelry or any other 3 objects of such nature that should otherwise not be found inside the penal institution; and 4 (g) any other object that threatens the order, discipline, or security of a prison, or 5 the life, health, or safety of an individual detained therein.
-6 SECTION 4.
+1 (F) luxury items such as but not limited to electronic devices, jewelry or any 2 other objects of such nature that should otherwise not be found inside the 3 penal institution; and 4 (G) any other object that threatens the order, discipline, or security of a prison, 5 or the life, health, or safety of an individual detained therein.
+6 7 SECTION 4.
 Registration Requirement.
-All persons desiring to visit his/her 7 relative detained in any prison facility shall, before or during the actual visit, prepare and 8 accomplish before any prison official in charge of manning the entrance of the said 9 facility a registration form which shall contain the following information: 10 11 (a) Full name and complete address of the visitor who shall be accompanied by any of the following documents, to wit: 12 1.
-A Valid Identification Card with photograph; 13 2.
-A Valid Passport; 14 3.
-Driver's License; 15 4.
-Social Security System Identification Card; 16 5.
-Company Identification Card; 17 6.
-Government Service Insurance System identification card; 18 7.
-Voter's Identification Card; 19 8.
-Senior's Citizen Card; 20 9.
-School Identification Card; or 21 10.
-National Identification Card 22 (b) His/her relationship to the person to be visited; 23 (c) The things or objects he/she is bringing to the person to be visited; and 24 (d) Unless related to the detained person or the latter's counsel of record, the 25

-26 purpose of said visit.
+All persons desiring to visit his/her 8 relative detained in any prison facility shall, before or during the actual visit, prepare and 9 accomplish before any prison official in charge of manning the entrance of the said 0 facility a registration form which shall contain the following information: 1 2 (a) Full name and complete address of the visitor who shall be accompanied by 3 any of the following documents, to wit: 4 1.
+A Valid Identification Card with photograph; 5 2.
+A Valid Passport; 6 3.
+Driver's License; 7 4.
+Social Security System Identification Card; 8 5.
+Company Identification Card; 9 6.
+Government Service Insurance System identification card; 20 7.
+Voter's Identification Card; 21 8.
+Senior's Citizen Card; 22 9.
+School Identification Card; or 23 10.
+National Identification Card 24 25 (b) His/her relationship to the person to be visited; 26 27 (c) The things or objects he/she is bringing to the person to be visited; and 28 29 (d) Unless related to the detained person or the latter's counsel of record, the 30 purpose of said visit.
+31 32 SECTION 5.

-1 SECTION 5.
 Prohibited Acts.
-Any person who commits any of the following 2 prohibited acts shall be punished in accordance with the next preceding section $-$ 3 (a) In violation of any law or any rules and regulations issued in relation thereto or 4 any rules and regulations implemented by prison authorities of the penal facility, provides 5 to an inmate of a prison any prohibited objects or contraband, or attempts to do so; or 6 (b) Assists, aids or abets in the procurement by an inmate of the prohibited objects 7 or contraband defined herein; or 8 (c) Being an inmate of a prison makes, possesses or obtains, or attempts to make 9 or obtain a prohibited object or contraband.
-10 SECTION 6.
-Penal Provisions. (a) For Failure to Comply with the Registration 11 Requirement: Any person who shall commit a violation of Sec.
-4 hereof shall suffer the 12 penalty of imprisonment ranging from one (1) day to five (5) days or a fine of One 13 Thousand Pesos (P1,000); 14 (b) For violation of Sec.
-5 (a).
-The penalty of imprisonment ranging from Twenty 15 Years and One Day (20 years, 1 day) to Forty Years (40 years) and a fine of Ten Million 16 Pesos (P10,000,000.00) if the prohibited object or contraband involved is covered by Sec.
-17 3 (5)(a)(b).
-18 If the prohibited object or contraband involved is other than the abovementioned, 19 the penalty shall be six years and one day (6 years, 1 day) to twelve years (12 years) and 20 a fine of one million pesos (P1,000,000.00).
-These penalties shall be served 21 consecutively after the service of sentence imposed by the court on the possession of the 22 prohibited object or contraband.
-22 (a) For violation of Sec.
-5 (b).
-The penalty of imprisonment renains from Truster
+Any person who commits any of the following 33 prohibited acts shall be punished in accordance with the preceding section - or contraband defined herein; or

+(A) In violation of any law or any rules and regulations issued in relation thereto or any rules and regulations implemented by prison authorities of the penal facility, provides to an inmate of a prison any prohibited objects or contraband, or attempts to do so; or (B) Assists, aids or abets in the procurement by an inmate of the prohibited objects

+- (C) Being an inmate of a prison makes, possesses or obtains, or attempts to make or obtain a prohibited object or contraband - SECTION 6.
+Penal Provisions. (a) For Failure to Comply with the Registration Requirement: Any person who shall commit a violation of Sec.
+4 hereof shall suffer the penalty of imprisonment ranging from one (1) day to five (5) days or a fine of One Thousand Pesos (P1,000); - (b) For violation of Sec 5 (A).
+The penalty of imprisonment ranging from Twenty Years and One Day (20 years, 1 day) to Forty Years (40 years) and a fine of Ten Million Pesos (P10,000,000.00) if the prohibited object or contraband involved is covered by Section 3 (5)(a)(b).